qwaneu/qwaneu.github.io/_drafts/productivity-is-systemic.md

 deliver better software sooner, your goal is not to keep people busy.
 If you want to keep people busy, suggest them a hobby.

+## Management is not only the manager's job

+@@verwijzing/quote Weinberg over management als ieders verantwoordelijkheid o.i.d.

 ## Sometimes it's the individual

 One developer can drag down a team, by slacking off, or with a negative attitude